Olla v-nigrum: Seasonal locations

 Olla v-nigrum are frequently found in both the tree canopy and at ground level.
 They are often found in abundance during periods of peak aphid abundance, as this is one of their main sources of food.
 Experimentally, they have been found at their highest population levels at the beginning of spring and towards the end of the summer at ground level.
 In terms of the canopy, they are usually found at their peak towards the end of the summer, but never in as great numbers as they are found at ground level.
-They are very helpful in aphid control due to this tendency to be abundant predators when there is a large amount of aphids present.
+They are very helpful in aphid control due to this tendency to be abundant predators when there is a large number of aphids present.

 Parasitism

 Olla v-nigrum have been used to attempt to control parasitism in New Caledonia.
 Here, the Neotropical psyllid, Heteropsylla cubana are major pests of Leucaena leuconcephala, and it was believed that Olla v-nigrum would help reduce the population of the psyllid in these areas.
-However, in these attempts, Olla v-nigrum fell victim to parasitism of its own from the phorid Phalacrotophhora quadrimaculata that was found to infest the beetle.
+However, in these attempts, Olla v-nigrum fell victim to parasitism of its own from the phorid Phalacrotophora quadrimaculata that was found to infest the beetle.

-The eggs of the Phalacrotophhora quadrimaculata have been observed to be laid on the pupa of Olla v-nigrum and are usually placed in groups of up to eight on their victims.
+The eggs of the Phalacrotophora quadrimaculata have been observed to be laid on the pupa of Olla v-nigrum and are usually placed in groups of up to eight on their victims.
 Eggs are usually stuck on the host's cuticle either laterally or ventrally.
 Following the hatching of the eggs, the larva will penetrate and enter the host immediately.
 After two to three days, these parasites will emerge through a visible hole on the ventral side of the host.